FAQs for Newly Admitted Graduate Students

 - We ask you SIR as soon as possible (whether you are attending UC Davis or not) so that we can plan accordingly and you can complete all the steps to start here in the fall in a timely manner, and receive all the important emails throughout the summer.

 Please submit your SIR by June 1.
-If you need more time, please contact Lauren Worrell (email@example.com).
+If you SIR yes after July 1, please contact Lauren Worrell (email@example.com).
 The campus deadline to SIR is August 1.

 To submit your SIR: Please click on the link in the email you received from the Office of Graduate Studies informing you about your formal admission offer.
-If you lost this email, or if the link takes you to an error page, please let me know and I’ll request the system re-send the email to you.
+If you lost this email, or if the link takes you to an error page, please contact Lauren Worrell and she will request the system re-send the email to you.

 - I’ve submitted my SIR – now what?

 First you will want to complete all the steps in your checklist (you will see this after submitting your SIR).
 In early July, the program will send out (via email) the updated New Student Information Packet.
 This packet contains important information such as: orientations, dates and deadlines, tips on enrolling in classes, funding, and TA and reader appointments.
 Please be patient to wait for this packet to come out.